Steelers vs. Chargers props, 'Sunday Night Football' player projections from SportsLine AI

 NFL prop picks and SGP bets for Pittsburgh vs. Los Angeles Chargers on 'Sunday Night Football' from the SportsLine Machine Learning Model AI

 AFC teams eyeing division titles meet when the Pittsburgh Steelers take on the Los Angeles Chargers in NFL Week 10 'Sunday Night Football' at 8:20 p.m.
 ET from SoFi Stadium in Inglewood, Calif.
 The Steelers (5-2) lead the AFC North by two games, while the Chargers (6-3) are second in the AFC West, one game behind the Denver Broncos.
 The game will feature future Hall of Fame quarterback Aaron Rodgers of Pittsburgh against Chargers quarterback Justin Herbert.
-Both players figure into several NFL player props.
+Both players figure into several NFL player props or a Sunday Night Football SGP.

 Rodgers has played at near his-MVP level of play, completing 68.7% of his passes for 1,692 yards and 17 touchdowns with five interceptions.
 Herbert, meanwhile, has also been solid.
 In nine games, he has completed 67.7% of his passes for 2,390 yards and 18 touchdowns with eight interceptions.
 There are several NFL player props one could target for these stars, or you may find value in seeking NFL prop lines for other options like Jaylen Warren, DK Metcalf and Pat Freiermuth of the Steelers or Kimani Vidal, Ladd McConkey or Keenan Allen of the Chargers.
 Before betting any Steelers vs. Chargers props for Sunday Night Football, you need to see the Steelers vs. Chargers prop predictions powered by SportsLine's Machine Learning Model AI.